applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

 * HDF5 is used for data.

 ## Build instructions:
-* Put machine and compiler specifics into Chombo4/mk/Make.defs.local
+* Put machine and compiler specifics into the file Chombo_4/mk/Make.defs.local.
+The process is well-documented.
-* Go to the example directory.
+* Go to the Chombo_4/example directory.
 * Use the configure.example python script to create makefiles.
 It is simple and well-documented.
-* Go to the example in which you are most interested.
+* Go to the example directory in which you are most interested.
 * Type make.

 ## Directories